 Who’s it for: Those who want a great laptop and tablet in one package.

 The second is the chipset used, which is an 8th-gen G-Series Intel chip.
 The chip combines an Intel CPU with an AMD Vega graphics chip, providing some ample gaming power, especially in 1080p.
-It did perform well, but our review unit struggled in battery life, especially compared to other laptops in the XPS lineup.
+It did perform well, but our review unit struggled a little when it came to battery life, especially compared to other laptops in the XPS lineup.

 Why you should buy this: It’s an affordable gaming laptop with real power.